phormanns/jhipster-sample-application/README.md

 ## Building for production

-To optimize the jhipstersample application for production, run:
+To optimize the jhipsample application for production, run:

     ./mvnw -Pprod clean package